mooltiverse/nyx/docs/_pages/guide/user/02.introduction/usage.md

 ## Using the Gradle plugin

 When using Gradle, the native Nyx plugin is the easiest and most effective way of using Nyx.
+The plugin can be used with the Groovy or the Kotlin syntax, although this documentation always refers to Groovy unless otherwise specified.

 All the examples in this page assume you're using the plain `gradle` command.
 If you're using the (recommended) [wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) just change instances of the `gradle` command with `./gradlew`.
 {: .notice--info}